 In order for an international medical graduate (IMG) to hold a Michigan medical license and to train at Beaumont, he/she must qualify for and obtain a visa appropriate to his/her personal circumstances of foreign training and citizenship.
 Visas currently accepted at Beaumont are:

 Immigration laws are detailed, exacting, complicated, and ever-changing.
 For this reason, Beaumont has engaged an immigration law firm to handle all visa activities and questions confronted by the hospital and its residents.
 All Beaumont-sponsored H-1B visa applications, renewals, and modifications must be handled by Beaumont's consultant attorneys.
-Residents may engage immigration law attorneys of their choice for all other visa issues, but the hospital and Med Ed reserve the right to require its attorneys to review and approve all outside legal work pertinent to visas.
+Residents may engage immigration law attorneys of their choice for all other visa issues, but the hospital reserves the right to require its attorneys to review and approve all outside legal work pertinent to visas.

 Ishmael Jaiyesimi, D.O.